 Post and beam in the in the Capt.
 Joseph Gould house

-Gunstock post, beam and girt in the Capt.
+Gunstock post, beam, and girt in the Capt.
 Joseph Gould house

 Summer beam, rear kitchen in the Capt.
 Joseph Gould house